-A whole filet mignon – also called a beef tenderloin roast – is a lean cut of premium beef and one of the most tender cuts of beef you can cook.
-Lean cuts of meat have less than 10 percent fat and are ideally suited for dry cooking methods like roasting.
-Consider buying grass-fed beef instead of beef that comes from cows that eat prepared feed.
-Compared to regular beef, grass-fed beef has less total fat.
+A whole filet mignon roast is a lean cut of premium beef and one of the most tender cuts of beef you can cook.
+There's no difference between whole beef tenderloin vs. filet mignon — these cuts of meat are lean and are ideally suited for dry cooking methods such as a filet mignon roast.

-Preheat the oven to 425 degrees Fahrenheit for a 2- to 6-lb. whole filet mignon.
+Preheat the oven to 425 degrees Fahrenheit for a 2 to 6 pound whole filet mignon.

 Find a shallow roasting pan.
 Put the whole filet mignon in the center of the pan with the fattier side of the meat facing up.